BrazilKing/SGB-GBC-borders/README.md

 The overlay draws on top of the game and is unaffected by shaders, so colors stay crisp regardless of what filter you have enabled.
 Border changes apply live from the mod manager — no restart needed.
-The mod also detects your screen's aspect ratio automatically and picks the closest matching frame, and reads the launcher's screen position setting to select a matching overlay when one exists.
-On a phone, this means the mod automatically follows both the chosen screen position and the device's orientation — switching between horizontal and vertical layouts for Pokémon Red as the device rotates.
+This version is built for 4:3 displays and is optimized specifically for the TrimUI Brick.
+The user has full control over the overlay: any style is selectable on any supported game.

 ## Frames included

 - **Per-game SGB borders** for Red, Blue, Yellow, Gold, Silver, and Crystal
-- **Multiple backgrounds for Red** — four aspect ratios, with position variants (Center / Upper / Top) for 20:9 and 9:20
-- **Day and night variants** for Blue, Yellow, Gold, Silver, and Crystal, switchable manually or automatically
+- **Day and night variants** for all six supported games, switchable manually or automatically
-- **Universal GBC Special Pikachu Edition frame** — usable with any supported game
-- **GOLD 97** — the SGB border from the Spaceworld '97 demo — usable with any
+- **GOLD 97** — the SGB border from the Spaceworld '97 demo, with a night version featuring Pikablu.
+The default for Gold, and selectable on any other game.
-  supported game, for four aspect ratios
+- **Universal GBC Special Pikachu Edition frame** — usable with all six supported games

 ## Options